Ashok0/EnderalVREssentials-Nightly/README.md

 [**EGO SE - Enderal Gameplay Overhaul v1.89**](https://www.nexusmods.com/enderalspecialedition/mods/3?tab=files): This is a complete overhaul of the gameplay mechanics of Enderal.
 This includes a ton of balance changes, improvements to the ai, new gameplay mechanics, new weapons/spells/potions and much more.
 (ENG/GER/RUS)
 - Do not install 2.0.12 update.
+- Remove "Game Setting".fAutoAimMaxDegrees, "Game Setting".fAutoAimMaxDistance, and "Game Setting".fAutoAimScreenPercentage in xEdit to fix targeting reticules for VR.

 [**EGO SE - Myths and Legends VI - The Forgotten One v1.01**](https://www.nexusmods.com/enderalspecialedition/mods/25?tab=files): A balance patch for Enderal SE Gameplay Overhaul.
 Compatible with all languages.